StrangeRanger/bash-style-guide/content/bashism.md

 - **Use `$(...)`:** <mark>**_ALWAYS_**</mark> use the `$(...)` syntax for command substitution over backticks.
 - **Avoid Backticks**: Avoid using backticks for command substitution.

 ///

+/// admonition | Advantages of `$(...)`
+    type: tip

+- **Improved Readability**: The `$(...)` format is visually clearer, making scripts easier to read and understand, particularly when commands get complex.
+- **Easier Nesting**: Facilitates nesting multiple commands without the syntactic awkwardness associated with backticks.
+- **Enhanced Safety**: The `$(...)` syntax is more robust and less prone to errors, especially when dealing with complex command substitutions.

+///